Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 Price Factors: Pitch, Layers, Decking, Flashings, Vents

-Beyond size and material, the “hidden” variables below move the price.
-We surface them early so homeowners can budget realistically.
+Beyond size and material, the variables below move the price.
+We surface them early so you can budget realistically.

-- Pitch & stories — steeper slopes and two-story sections require more staging and safety time.
+- Pitch & stories — steeper slopes/two-story areas require more staging and safety time.

 - Roof geometry — valleys, dormers, hips, and transitions increase cutting and flashing work.

-- Existing layers — extra tear-off and disposal; impacts schedule and dumpster planning.
+- Existing layers — extra tear-off and disposal; impacts schedule and dumpsters.

-- Deck condition — soft or delaminated decking adds replacement time/materials.
+- Deck condition — soft or delaminated decking adds time and materials.

 We build to current residential codes in each parish we serve.
-Many homeowners also ask for FORTIFIED®-ready details because the 2025 standard tightens deck attachment and ventilation requirements for wind-driven rain resistance.
-If you plan to capture a grant or insurance credit, it’s best to design for those details up front.
+Many homeowners ask for FORTIFIED™-ready details because the 2025 standard tightens deck attachment and ventilation requirements against wind-driven rain.
+If you plan to capture a grant or potential insurer credit, it’s best to design for those details up front.

 City Snapshots: Baton Rouge, New Orleans/Jefferson, Slidell

 Labor rates, permitting timelines, and wind exposure vary by city.
-The notes below reflect common patterns we see in 2025; use them as a starting point and then request a tailored quote.
+Use the notes below as a starting point, then request a tailored quote.

-- Baton Rouge — competitive crew availability and predictable permitting; explore our Baton Rouge pricing guide for Good/Better/Best packages.
+- Baton Rouge — predictable permitting; competitive crews.
+See our Baton Rouge pricing guide.

-- New Orleans/Jefferson — older housing stock, mixed pitches, and storm exposure; pair a reroof with tuned ventilation: cool-roof & ventilation guide.
+- New Orleans/Jefferson — older housing stock, mixed pitches; pair reroof with tuned ventilation: cool-roof & ventilation guide.

-- Slidell & Northshore — coastal winds and frequent heavy rain; see Slidell 2025 pricing and our gallery for similar homes.
+- Slidell & Northshore — coastal winds/heavy rain; see Slidell 2025 pricing and our gallery.

 City Snapshots — Example Totals (Architectural Shingle)